MDC has worked over five decades to expand opportunity, reduce poverty, and address structural inequities so that everyone in the South can thrive.

 1985-present – Learner-Teacher Program: was designed by MDC to help federal job training centers spread creative programs and provide technical assistance to one another.

 1985 - North Carolina Commission on Jobs and Growth: MDC helped staff the commission and pressed the need for special attention to rural counties in a changing economy.

 1985 – Who's Looking Out For At-Risk Youth: An MDC report, commissioned by the Mott Foundation, on how the campaign for excellence in public education was affecting disadvantaged youth.

-1983 – Independent Assessment of JTPA: MDC did a systematic review and evaluation of the state systems and programs produced by the Job Training Partnership Act, the successor to the CETA program of the 1970s.
+1983 – Independent Assessment of the Job Training Partnership Act: MDC did a systematic review and evaluation of the state systems and programs produced by the JTPA, the successor to the CETA program of the 1970s.

-1982-1983 - Women in Electronics: was a program designed by MDC in partnership with private business to prepare unemployed women with limited prior education and training to enter and advance in jobs in the electronics industry in Research Triangle Park.
+1982-1983 - Women in Electronics: A program designed by MDC in partnership with private business to prepare unemployed women with limited prior education and training to enter and advance in jobs in the electronics industry in Research Triangle Park.

 1982-1983 - Analysis of Early School-to-Work Programs: MDC evaluated early efforts to forge federal programs into school-to-work links for disadvantaged youth.

 The Seventies: Expanding the Reach of Workforce Development